 Quizzes: A few (probably 3) scattered lectures during the semester will end with a 10-15 minute quiz.
 This will always be announced at least a week in advance.
 The quiz questions will not be very difficult, and the grade weight will not be very large, but I think this is a useful exercise to keep you warmed up for the hour exams and to give me an idea what you have absorbed.

-Exams: We will have two in-class hour exams during the semester, tentatively scheduled for Tuesday October 11 and Tuesday November 15.
+Exams: We will have two in-class hour exams during the semester, tentatively scheduled for Wednesday October 11 and Wednesday November 15.
 The final exam will be cumulative, but with slightly stronger emphasis on the material covered after the second hour exam.
 The final exam is scheduled for Tuesday Dec.
 19 at 8am.